Weenkus/deep-learning-local-enviroment-setup/README.md

     ```

 ### 6. Jupyter
-To run jupyter notebooks:
+To run Jupyter Notebooks:
 ```bash
 jupyter notebook --port=8888 --ip=127.0.0.1 --allow-root
 ```

 # Author

-Have any questions, ping me on vinko.kodzoman@yahoo.com
+If you have any questions, ping me on vinko.kodzoman@yahoo.com